vapoursynth/vapoursynth/doc/pythonreference.rst

    # Select odd numbered frames
    ret = clip[1::2]

-   # Negative step is also allowed so this reverses a clip
+   # Negative step is also allowed, so this reverses a clip
    ret = clip[::-1]

    # It may all be combined at once to confuse people, just like normal Python lists